fdeblasio/pokeemerald-expansion/notes.md

 - PokéNav callers sometimes think there were 512 wins at the Battle Palace (seems to be related to Battle Tent issue)

 ## Tom-specific
-- Torterra doesn't get a mega evo but the other two do
+- Make seperate sprite for "Mega" Torterra, even if it's just a slightly bigger version of the regular sprite
 - Add postgame legendaries/Safari Zone to Hoenn Dex?
 National Dex is useless due to no connectivity with other games
     - This could actually be applied to the main game too